atlarge-research/opendc/site/docs/documentation/Input/Topology/Topology.md

 | memorySpeed | Double  | ?    | no        | -1      | The speed of each core in Mhz.
 PLACEHOLDER: this currently does nothing. |

 ### Power Model
+To calculate the power draw of a host, a power model is used.
+The power model can be defined using the following parameters:

 | variable        | type   | Unit | required? | default  | description                                                                   |
 |-----------------|--------|------|-----------|----------|-------------------------------------------------------------------------------|